markomavrinac/lanx-calc/README.md

 icon.ico - required for setup script to work correctly

-preset.ini - settings file -> first two lines can be any number, last two lines are 0 for false or 1 for true.
+preset.ini - settings file -> first two lines can be any number, following two lines are 0 for false or 1 for true and last two lines represent general and collector speed bonuses

 Visit OGame EN LanxCalc forum topic for more info or questions or contact me on PM (savage)